-Georgia Residents: You are 3 short steps away from getting your Georgia state-approved food handler's card and certificate.
+Georgia Residents: Train for free — pay only after you pass.
+You are 3 short steps away from getting your Georgia state-approved food handler's card and certificate.

 It is fast and easy!
 To download and print your card and certificate: